 Monday, April 4, 2016 @ the Hendrix Student Center, Clemson, SC

-Join us for the 1st Annual Judith E. Voelkl Memorial Recreational Therapy Workshop at Clemson University on March 24, 2014.
-This will be an exciting all-day event with many informative workshops held by some of Recreational Therapy’s top scholars.
+The 3rd Annual Judith E. Voelkl Memorial Recreational Therapy Workshop at Clemson University held on April 4, 2016.
+Last year's event was an exciting all-day affaor with many informative workshops held by some of Recreational Therapy’s top scholars.
 Continuing education credit for all Certified Therapeutic Recreation Specialists is pending approval from the American Therapeutic Recreation Association.

-The Hartzog Fund allows the Department to sponsor two annual activities and one fellow award.
+The Hartzog Fund allows the INSTITUTE FOR PARKS to sponsor two annual activities and one graduate student fellowship.
 The Hartzog Lecture Series in Park and Conservation Area Management was developed to feature leading figures in the field of conservation.
 In addition to the Hartzog Lecture Series, Clemson University, through the auspices of the Hartzog Fund, has initiated six awards to recognize exemplary leadership in addressing environmental issues and concerns.
 These are presented at the annual Hartzog Luncheon and Awards Program.
 The Hartzog Fellow was implemented in 2003 and supports a graduate student doing research in parks associated with the National Park Service.

 Established in May of 2011, The Pre-Collegiate Programs Office, formerly The Office of Summer Programs, was created to minimize risk and liability for youth programs and to become a "one stop shop", providing faculty, staff, students, and external clients with an array of support services to effectively plan, develop, and manage educational and recreational youth programs.

 Please email Wllliam E. Hammitt at firstname.lastname@example.org for more information.